Supplemental Nutrition Assistance Program: Food security and insecurity

 Because SNAP is a means-tested entitlement program, participation rates are closely related to the number of individuals living in poverty in a given period.
 In periods of economic recession, SNAP enrollment tends to increase and in periods of prosperity, SNAP participation tends to be lower.
 Unemployment is therefore also related to SNAP participation.
 However, ERS data shows that poverty and SNAP participation levels have continued to rise following the 2008 recession, even though unemployment rates have leveled off.
 Poverty levels are the strongest correlates for program participation.

 SNAP benefits [have led] to greater expenditures in healthcare, childcare, education and housing.
 Low wages and unstable working conditions have also impacted the ability to pay for transportation costs, which is needed for access to grocery stores and supermarkets.

 College students

-Food insecurities is also prevalent in college students as well.
+Food insecurity is also prevalent in college students as well.
 College students experience food insecurities much higher than US adult households.
 These issues occur for college students because some are unable to afford any due to high tuition fees, lack of time to acquire food or cook, and also unawareness of campus resources.
 A study looking at challenges in students when applying for SNAP benefits found that increasing the availability and working together with Campus Basic Needs Centers has improved students in applying and reaching out to SNAP resources.